Ewa Zajączkowska-Hernik

-Ewa Zajączkowska-Hernik (born 20 January 1990) is a Polish right-wing politician, historian, and journalist, serving as a Member of the European Parliament for the tenth term, not elected one of its 14 vice-presidents by the 2024 Bureau (positioned 17th after two rounds of voting).
+Ewa Zajączkowska-Hernik (born 20 January 1990) is a Polish right-wing politician and journalist, serving as a Member of the European Parliament for the tenth term, not elected one of its 14 vice-presidents by the 2024 Bureau (positioned 17th after two rounds of voting).

 Biography

 In the past, she was the president of the youth section of KORWiN Radom and the Freedom-Patriotic Movement Association.
 From 2009 to 2013, she studied history at the Maria Curie-Skłodowska University in Lublin.
 Professionally, she is a history teacher.
 Since 2014, she has been associated with Janusz Korwin-Mikke's party in Radom.
 Between 2016 and 2023, she worked in the media, as a journalist for the wSensie.pl website and the światrolnika.info portal, covering political, economic, and agricultural topics.
 Since December 2023, she has been the spokesperson for the Confederation Liberty and Independence.
 In 2024, she was elected as a Member of the European Parliament in the tenth term, receiving 102,569 votes.
 She joined the Europe of Sovereign Nations Group.
 In the European Parliament, she sat on the Committee on Civil Liberties, Justice and Home Affairs.